ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Numeric Miswriting**

-To implement this, select the strings eligible for noise, and then select, for each each digit character (0-9) in the string, whether to change that character, according to the per-character error probability.
+To implement this, select the strings eligible for noise, and then select, for each each digit character (0-9) in each eligible string, whether to change that character, according to the per-character error probability.
 The digits that are changed should be changed to a *different* digit character, selected uniformly at random.
 Non-digit characters are not affected by this noise function.